druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 - *Any (gradient-free) optimizer* to find best parameters: e.g. asset allocation, withdrawal parameters to maximize a metric in the given market environment.

+Additional research that may be be pursued within this framework:

+ - Consider additional asset classes and allocation glidepaths instead of fixed allocations.
+ - Consider spending glidepaths that change the formula to allow you to spend more as you get older.
+ - Instead of fixed 30-year retirements, incorporate an age parameter and consider only trajectories where the subject is alive
+ - Consider other objective functions that can be maximized subject to some risk or loss aversion parameter.

 [Code can be found here.](https://github.com/druce/swr)

 [Online calculator and visualization here.](http://www.streeteye.com/static/swr/)

 [^1]: One thing I did in 2016 was attempt to optimize over a full asset allocation and spending glidepath, i.e. a schedule of stock/bond allocation and spending for each year of retirement.
 A problem with that is that when you optimize over all historical cohorts, it will overfit to the worst year of the worst retirement cohort.
 If 1966 is the worst year to retire and 1974 is the most damaging equity year, it will reduce equity for the 8th year of retirement everywhere.
 One approach to mitigate that is to force the glidepath to be strictly descending, so at least it doesn't chop equity and then arbitrarily restore it in the 19th year.
 Another approach could be to ditch optimizing over historical cohorts and do Monte Carlo only.
 A second problem was that, on the one hand TensorFlow lets you use the GPU for fast optimization, but it's a gradient-based method, and the gradients seem to turn out to be more messy than one might expect, you may have to restart several times to get a good result.
 So gradient-free optimizers and simpler parameters may be a better approach.

 [^2]: At higher levels of risk aversion, CRRA utility is negative infinity if wealth goes to zero, and is bounded by a constant as wealth goes to infinity.
-Functions that diverge to infinity can cause optimization algorithms to become unstable.
+Objective functions that diverge to infinity can cause optimization algorithms to become unstable.
 If you are optimizing at a high level of wealth, utility approaches the upper bound and the gradient goes to 0, again causing optimization problems.
 If you are maximizing CRRA utility, you need to calibrate inputs to stay within a numerically well-behaved region that gets smaller as you increase risk aversion.